mincongzhang/MachineVision/README.md

 c.
 MAP inference for binary pairwise MRFs (Gibbs sampling)(new method with much less complexity added)

 lab7 (Models for transformations):
-practical1.  calculate the homography that maps two sets of points to one another
+practical1.
+Calculate the homography that maps two sets of points to one another
 practical1B.